“Revival of electric scooter industry in Quebec: Pilot projects and advancements in technology”

 “We are ready to show how we have grown as a company, as a partner.
 The cities that are going to trust us from now on are going to see very quickly the new types of technology and vehicles that we have,” said Lime government relations manager for Eastern Canada, Robert Gardner, in an interview with The Press.

-Three years after the abandonment of self-service electric scooters in Montreal, Laval announced in April that it intended to try the adventure this summer, with a pilot project.
+Three years following the abandonment of self-service electric scooters in Montreal, Laval announced in April that it intended to try the adventure this summer, with a pilot project.
 The City ensures that it will impose several conditions on the operator to curb illegal parking, which had led to the failure of the Montreal experience.

 Several other cities are also said to be in discussions at this time.
 Even Montreal has not completely closed the door: scooters will be authorized during the summer at Parc Jean-Drapeau.

 Among the conditions imposed by the Ministère des Transports et de la Mobilité durable, we note, for example, georeferencing technology to clearly indicate to users the precise location of parking stations.
-This technology could make it possible to prevent a user from terminating the reservation of any badly parked scooter.
+This technology might make it possible to prevent a user from terminating the reservation of any badly parked scooter.
 Quebec is also calling for restricted speed traffic zones.

 In recent months, several electric scooter operators, including Lime, Bird, Lyft and Neuron Mobility, have registered with the Quebec Lobbyists Registry.
 The reason is almost always the same: to have the Ministry adopt “favourable orientations towards self-service electric scooters without anchoring, for example by adopting municipal regulations governing their use”.